MatzFan/GRHttp/README.md

 ### How does it stack up against other servers?

 The greatest sin is believing 'Hello World' apps are a good benchmark - they are NOT.
-But since they are a simple (albit flawed) way to isolate the server component, here goes...
+For instance, replacing my Thin server on a production app with GRHttp had **less then a 4% impact** and added Websockets to the mix...
+But since "Hello World" apps the common way to isolate the server component, here goes...

 Although GRHttp\* does more for your application, it still performs quite well as a Rack server.
 Here is a quick comparison I ran on my MacBook Pro, on Ruby MRI v. ruby 2.2.2p95: